Short Term Course

 Shipping is available for overseas customers.
 We use the Japanese international EMS posting service.

-The monthly fee is payable at the beginning of each month and we accept Japanese Yen and VISA, MasterCard and American Express credit cards.
+The monthly fee is payable at the beginning of each course and we accept Japanese Yen and VISA, MasterCard and American Express credit cards.

 for more questions please check Here

 Rescheduling classes is permitted if time slots are available.
 Please take the number of classes you have registered and paid for per month as we do not refund money paid for the classes that have not been taken.